-CQ#1-B: Do you think that changes in the ratio of older to younger voters should be considered when evaluating reasons to lower the voting age?
+CQ#1-B: Do you think that the demographic changes in the ratio of older to younger voters should be considered by the league when evaluating reasons to lower the voting age?

 CQ#1-C: Please rank the following statement using the options below, with 1 being "strongly agree" and 5 being "strongly disagree": Granting 16- and 17-year-olds the right to vote will build a stronger foundation for voter participation or civic engagement.